 Modern design is all about balancing sleek lines and basic shapes with empty space.
 The minimalist feel makes your space seem larger than it is, and leaves it looking clean and refined.
-A bathroom typically has less¬ furniture than any other room in your home, which means it already tends toward a modern sparsity.
-In fact, in most bathrooms really the only piece of furniture is the vanity, and swapping that out for a modern wall-mounted vanity, coupled with a few accessories can completely change the look and feel of your bathroom.
+A bathroom typically has less furniture than any other room in your home, so it lends well to the style.
+In fact, in most bathrooms the only piece of furniture is the vanity.
+Upgrading to a modern wall-mounted vanity – plus a few accessories – can completely change the look and feel of your space.

 The simplicity of the design makes vanities like this extremely versatile.
-Whether you put these modern pieces in a very lush bathroom, a stark modern one, or even if you prefer to make them the centerpiece of a simple, sunny monochrome like the image of this¬†Testu Vanity, they won’t feel out of place – which is a very good thing if you’re making it the main point of your renovation.
-While an¬ antique vanity can be hard to work around once you’ve gotten it installed, even if you decide you don’t like the modern look after all, it can just as easily fit into your re-remodel.
+Whether you put these modern pieces in a lush organic bathroom or a stark minimalist one, they won’t feel out of place.
+That’s very good thing if you’re making it the main point of your renovation.
+An antique vanity can be hard to work around once you’ve gotten it installed.
+But even if you decide you don’t like the modern look after all, it can still fit into your re-remodel.

-If you’re looking to build a modern¬ bathroom, the¬ vanity is a great place to start.
-The simple, clean lines work wonderfully in a bathroom (where you want to emphasize cleanliness!), and a smaller room is not only easier to to overhaul with a few simple changes, but it also makes a great testing ground to see if it’s a look you’d like to apply more widely throughout your home.
+If you’re looking to build a modern bathroom, the vanity is a great place to start.
+The simple, clean lines work wonderfully in a bathroom (where you want to emphasize cleanliness!).
+A smaller room is easier to overhaul on a budget, and makes a great testing ground to see if you like the look.
 And, especially if you opt for a modular/modern style wall mount vanity, you have a lot of room to combine and customize them to get exactly the look you want – whether that ends up being an ultra-modern one or not!
-Have you experimented with modern design?
-How do you feel about modular or modern vanities?
-Does the sleek look make up for the lack of storage?
-Let me know what you think in the comments!